diiStephen/RedBlackTree/README.md

 # Future Work

 - [ ] Further modularization.
+Thinking of packaging everything into a `struct` that manages the root pointer and maintains fields like the size of the tree.

-- [ ] More user-friendly memory management.
+- [ ] A more robust memory management.
+I want to allow users to have the option to substitute their own memory management.

 - [ ] Better runtime-error reporting system.
 These features are started by the errors.c file, but it is essentially a place-holder right now.